ECTS

 Description

-In this course, the particularities of floating-point calculus will be discussed, followed by details of the usual elementary numerical methods for solving nonlinear equations, interpolating a function and approximating an integral.
-The student will learn how to implement an algorithm to solve a numerical analysis problem.
+In this course, we'll look at the particularities of floating-point calculus and then go into detail on the most common elementary numerical methods for solving non-linear equations, interpolating a function and approximating an integral.
+Students will learn how to implement an algorithm to solve a numerical analysis problem.

 Objectives

-Particularities of the floating-point calculation: relative precision and IEEE format.
+Special features of floating-point calculation: relative precision and IEEE format.

 Solving non-linear equations f(x)=0